+- Increase your consumption of healthy fats, such as omega-3, saturated and monounsaturated fats — Your body needs health-promoting fats from animal and vegetable sources for optimal functioning.
 Some of the best sources include organic butter from raw milk, (unheated) virgin olive oil, coconut oil, raw nuts like pecans and macadamia, free-range eggs, avocado and wild Alaskan salmon.

-• Drink pure, clean water — Simply swapping out sweetened beverages like sodas and fruit juices for pure water can go a long way towards improving your health.
+- Drink pure, clean water — Simply swapping out sweetened beverages like sodas and fruit juices for pure water can go a long way toward improving your health.
 The best way to gauge your water needs is to observe the color of your urine (it should be light pale yellow) and the frequency of your bathroom visits (ideally, this is around seven to eight times per day).

-• Add fermented foods to your meals — The beneficial bacteria in these healthful foods can support your digestion and provide detoxification support, which helps lessen the fructose burden on your liver.
+- Add fermented foods to your meals — The beneficial bacteria in these healthful foods can support your digestion and provide detoxification support, which helps lessen the fructose burden on your liver.
 Some of the best choices include kimchi, natto, organic yogurt and kefir made from grass fed milk, and fermented vegetables.

 The temptation to indulge in sugary foods will always be there, especially with the abundance of processed foods and fast foods that are available.
 However, most sugar cravings arise because of an emotional challenge.
 If this is what causes you to crave sugar, the best solution I could recommend is the Emotional Freedom Techniques (EFT).
 This psychological acupuncture technique is a simple and effective strategy to help control your emotional food cravings.

 The video below, which features EFT practitioner Julie Schiffman, demonstrates how to use EFT to fight food cravings.